 Also at The New York Times, Op-Ed columnist Ross Douthat lamented the decline of the large white family.
 Sarah Kendzior called it “one of the most overtly racist things I’ve read in NYT” (h/t Discuss White Privilege).
 In Douthat’s lament and rant, the racially mixed crowd cannot last.
 “A post-familial society may unleash tribal competition within the coalition of the diverse, as people reach anew for ethnic solidarity and then fight furiously over liberalism’s spoils.”

-It may have been a brief moment, a glimmer of hope in a torrential afternoon rain.
+It may have been a brief moment, a glimmer of hope in a torrential afternoon rain (like in 2015).
 But we voted with the beauty of the racially mixed crowd, feeling the love in a coalition of the diverse.

 Pre-Election Prediction November 2016